 The problem is a clever loophole in the law, which stipulates that the FBI doesn’t have to include open files in crime statistics.
 As long as a case isn’t closed, it doesn’t get reported.
 “Many travel agents are now marketing cruises by referring their clients to the Coast Guard database for the proposition that there are virtually no crimes at all on cruise ships,” Walker adds.
 “It makes a mockery of the law.”

 All this makes it difficult to say whether the law is working.
 There were no comprehensive, publicly reported crime statistics for the cruise industry before the act went into force.
-And if industry critics are to be believed, no reliable numbers that passengers could compare those crime figures with are being disclosed today, anyway.
+And if we believe industry critics, cruise lines are not disclosing reliable numbers that passengers can compare with those crime figures today.
 So it’s impossible to know whether all the other items the act requires — the peepholes, the evidence handling, the additional rights granted victims to sue a cruise line — are doing any good.

 But that may not be the worst part.
 With only a few lonely voices such as Carver and Walker, who advocate primarily for victims, cruise passengers have no organized lobbying presence in Washington to raise their concerns.